DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-28-changing-how-notes-are-displayed.md

 - users can create a new note if it’s important that a comment appears at the top of the page
 - this is a convention in other online services

-We removed the pipe character (a vertical line, |) between the change and delete links because it’s unnecessary.
-We do not use a pipe anywhere else.
+We removed the vertical line between the change and delete links because it’s unnecessary.
+We do not use a vertical line like this anywhere else.

-We put ‘Candidates cannot view notes’ in inset text because we wanted to distinguish it from notes.
+We changed ‘The candidate cannot view notes’ to ‘Candidates cannot view notes’.
+This makes it clear that no candidates can view notes, rather than this specific candidate.
+We also put it in inset text to distinguish it from notes.

 We decided that only the user who created a note can change or delete it.
 If the user who created a note has been deleted then the note and the creator should remain visible.